openvolley/ovscout2/README.md

 -   the scouting process avoids unnecessarily asking for information (e.g. information that can be inferred by other means, such as the serving player), and tries to pre-fill as much information as it can at each data entry step.
-It will learn a team’s passing and defensive patterns, so that it can suggest the most likely player to have passed or dug a certain ball
+It will learn a team’s patterns of play, so that it can e.g. suggest the most likely player to have attacked, passed or dug a certain ball
+-   the interface can be tailored for simple or advanced scouting, with more details in the latter

-This software is unlikely to replace professional scouting software used by scouts who can already capture match data in real time.
-But for the rest of us …
+This software is intended for scouts who do not have access to professional scouting software or who aren’t proficient with it.
+It is an alternative to the many tablet- and phone-based scouting apps, but provides more complete match data that is fully dvw compatible, and (we hope) is easy to use.
+It is unlikely to replace professional scouting software used by scouts who can already capture match data in real time.

 ## Usage